thaoms/scroll-class/README.md

   - ES6 ready
   - No dependencies
-  - Performant and lightweight - 1.86 KB (unminfied and no gzip)
+  - Performant and lightweight - 1.86 KB (unminified and no gzip)

 ### Development